nike4613/BeatSaber-IPA-Reloaded/docs/index.md

 The game-agnostic mod injector for Unity, that happens to have been written for Beat Saber!

-Take a look at the [getting started guide](articles/intro.md) to see how to get going.
+Take a look at <xref:getting_started> to see how to get going.

 TODO: finish